2020 Global Health Summit on Violence and Abuse on Zoom

 - The AVA provides mentoring and development opportunities for members to plan and develop their professional careers and research.

-This Summit is intended for professionals, students and trainees from multiple disciplines,including criminal justice, attorneys, counseling, dentistry, family therapy, medicine, nursing, nutrition, pharmacy, physical and occupational therapy, psychology, public health, and social work.
+This online Summit is intended for professionals, students and trainees from multiple disciplines,including criminal justice, attorneys, counseling, dentistry, family therapy, medicine, nursing, nutrition, pharmacy, physical and occupational therapy, psychology, public health, and social work.
 AVA is particularly interested in providing an academic forum for those working to systematically address different forms of abuse in unique clinical settings, improve teaching in the health professions as well as scientiﬁc research in the area of violence and abuse.

 AVA welcomes proposals for presentations that will foster an interprofessional exchange of solutions for the challenges of addressing violence and abuse in the health care setting.
 Reports of original clinical programs, research related to violence and/or abuse and health or health professional education are particularly welcome.
 The research may pertain to clinical, economic, health systems, curricular, or faculty development issues in relation to local, national and global efforts to address violence and abuse.

 *Prevention of violence and abuse across the lifespan